Eye On The Storm: Spring Starts With Super Soaker Followed By Gusty Winds

 Parts of upstate New York, Vermont and New Hampshire could see a foot of snow.
 (See second image above.)

-Rain will arrive after 9 a.m.
-Thursday on a day in which the high temperature climbs to near 50 on a cloudy day.
+After morning showers, rain will arrive around 9 a.m.
+Thursday on a day in which the high temperature climbs to the upper 40s.
 Rain will become steady in time for the Thursday evening commute, remain heavy overnight and continue through around 8 a.m.
 Friday, March 22.

 Friday will be mainly cloudy with a few showers possible and a high in the upper 40s.